wasp-lang/wasp/web/docs/general/cli.md

    Our telemetry is anonymized and very limited in its scope: check https://wasp-lang.dev/docs/telemetry for more details.

    ```
- - `wasp deps` prints the dependencies that Wasp uses in your project.
+ - `wasp deps` lists the dependencies that Wasp uses in your project.
- - `wasp info` prints basic information about current Wasp project.
+ - `wasp info` provides basic details about the current Wasp project.

-### Database
+### Database Commands
-Wasp has a set of commands for working with the database.
-They all start with `db` and mostly call prisma commands in the background.
+Wasp provides a suite of commands for managing the database.
+These commands all begin with `db` and primarily execute Prisma commands behind the scenes.

- - `wasp db migrate-dev` ensures dev database corresponds to the current state of schema (entities): it generates a new migration if there are changes in the schema and it applies any pending migration to the database.
+ - `wasp db migrate-dev` synchronizes the development database with the current state of the schema (entities).
+If there are any changes in the schema, it generates a new migration and applies any pending migrations to the database.
-   - Supports a `--name foo` option for providing a migration name, as well as `--create-only` for creating an empty migration but not applying it.
+   - The `--name foo` option allows you to specify a name for the migration, while the `--create-only` option lets you create an empty migration without applying it.

  - `wasp db studio` opens the GUI for inspecting your database.

 ### Bash Completion

-To setup Bash completion, execute `wasp completion` and follow the instructions.
+To set up Bash completion, run the `wasp completion` command and follow the instructions.

-### Other
+### Miscellaneous Commands
- - `wasp version` prints current version of CLI.
+ - `wasp version` displays the current version of the CLI.

    ```
    $ wasp version

-   0.2.0.1
+   0.11.1
    ```
  - `wasp uninstall` removes Wasp from your system.